AdesisNetlife/croak/README.md

 #### Croakfile API

 The Croakfile API inherits from Grunt API.
-The `config` and `task` API are the same like Grunt

-`TODO`
+You can do the same like in a Gruntfile Please, see the [Grunt API][9] for more information

+Aditionally, Croak provides the next useful and Grunt missing API

+##### croak.extendConfig(config)
+Alias to grunt.initConfig(), but just for a more semantic usage from Croakfiles

+##### croak.task.exists()
+Check if a tasks was already registered and exists

+##### grunt
+Exposes the native Grunt API module object.
+If you use directly the Grunt API, for example, to register new tasks or remove config, Croak will not control if you can do it.
+Use it under your own reponsability

 ### Command-line interface

-Croak provides a straightforward CLI that allows you to do almost everything (including all that you can do with)
+Croak provides a straightforward CLI that allows you to do almost everything (including all that you can do with Grunt CLI)

 ```
   Usage: croak [options] [command]